hassan7303/Persian-to-english-number-converter/README.md

 # Persian to English Number Converter

 ## Description
-A lightweight WordPress plugin that automatically converts Persian numbers to English numbers in the phone number field of the **Digits** registration form.
+A lightweight WordPress plugin that automatically converts Persian numbers in the phone number field of the **Digits** registration form to English numbers.

 ### Features
-- Converts Persian numbers (e.g., ۱۲۳۴۵۶۷۸۹۰) to English numbers (e.g., 1234567890).
+> Converts Persian numbers (e.g., ۱۲۳۴۵۶۷۸۹۰) to English numbers (e.g., 1234567890).
-- Automatically applies the conversion on the **Digits** registration page.
+> Automatically applies conversion on the **Digits** registration page.

-## Installation
+## **Installation**

-1. Download the plugin as a `.zip` file.
+1. Download the ZIP file of the plugin from [GitHub](https://github.com/hassan7303/Persian-to-english-number-converter).
 2. Go to your WordPress admin dashboard.
-3. Navigate to **Plugins > Add New > Upload Plugin**.
+3. Navigate to **Plugins** → **Add New** → **Upload Plugin**.
-4. Upload the `.zip` file and click **Install Now**.
+4. Upload the downloaded ZIP file and activate the plugin.
-5. Activate the plugin.

 ## Usage
-- The plugin automatically works on the **Digits** registration form.
-No additional configuration is required.
+> This plugin works automatically on the **Digits** registration form and requires no additional configuration.
-- Ensure the phone number field has the `id="digt_email"` attribute for the conversion to take effect.
+> Ensure the phone number field has the `id="digt_email"` in registration and `id="username"` for login so the conversion is applied.

+## **Automatic Updates**
+This plugin connects to the [GitHub repository](https://github.com/hassan7303/Persian-to-english-number-converter) and automatically fetches updates when a new version is released.
+Make sure that WordPress automatic updates for plugins are enabled.

+## **Contribution**

+1. Fork the repository on GitHub.
+2. Implement your changes.
+3. Create a Pull Request to submit your changes.

 ---